nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/objects_multiprotocol/objects_multiprotocol.md

 ## Accessing Bucket on NFS Client

-In this section we will mount the *Intials*-multi bucket as a NFSv3 share on the *initials*-**Linux-ToolsVM** to create files and folders.
+In this section we will mount the **Intials-multi** bucket as a NFSv3 share on the **initials-Linux-ToolsVM** to create files and folders.

-If it is not already present in your HPOC, create Linux Tools VM using instructions in `linux_tools_vm`{.interpreted-text role="ref"}

 1. Login to the *Initials*-**Linux-ToolsVM**, with the following credentials